Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Day 05: Trek to Machchhermo (4470m)

 It is an easy and short trekking day.
-You walk four hours ascending 300m elevation, Although the trail goes gradually up and downhill.
-You are above the tree line from today to see open mountain views of Taboche, Thamserku, Cholatse, and Nepal's fifth-highest mountain Cho-Oyu.
+You walk for four hours, ascending 300m elevation, although the trail goes gradually uphill and downhill.
+You are above the tree line from today to see open mountain views of Taboche, Thamserku, Cholatse, and Nepal's fifth-highest mountain, Cho-Oyu.

 Day 06: Trek to Gokyo (4790m)

-It is also another short and accessible walking journey to Gokyo from Machchhermo.
-It is about 3-4 hours of walking with almost 300m elevation gain.
-Most of the trekking trail today goes gradually uphill and flat.
-You cross the first and second lakes and reach the third to stay overnight.
+Another short and accessible walking journey to Gokyo from Machchhermo takes about 3-4 hours and involves an elevation gain of almost 300m.
+Today, most of the trekking trail gradually goes uphill and is flat.
+You cross the first and second lakes and reach the third, where you will stay overnight.

 Day 07: Hike to Gokyo Ri (5360m) and trek to Thangnak (4700m)

 Today is the third short trekking day, but it is an adventure because you are climbing the Gokyo peak.
 After hiking for two hours to see stunning views in the morning, you hike back to the lodge and have breakfast.
-After breakfast, you head on to Thangnak crossing Ngozumpa glacier.
-It is two hours walking day today.
+After breakfast, you head on to Thangnak, crossing the Ngozumpa glacier.
+Today, you walk for two hours.

 Day 08: Going over Cho La pass (5360m) and trek to Lobuche (4910m)